Bob Bartlett: Fight for Alaskan Statehood

 Bartlett first introduced the Alaska Statehood Act in 1947, although the bill was defeated.

 Bartlett re-introduced the Alaska Statehood Act in 1950, with the backing of President Harry Truman, although, after passing the House of Representatives by a 40-vote margin, it was killed in committee in the Senate.
-Bartlett remained unfazed, calling on Alaskans to join his fight for statehood.
-Alaskans responded with the 1956 constitutional convention, which elected Shadow U.S. Senators William A. Egan & Ernest Gruening, as well as Shadow U.S. Representative Ralph Rivers, all sworn in on October 6, 1956.
+Bartlett remained unfazed, and he called on Alaskans to join his fight for statehood.
+Alaskans responded with the 1956 constitutional convention, which elected Shadow U.S. Senators William A. Egan and Ernest Gruening, as well as Shadow U.S. Representative Ralph Rivers, all sworn in on October 6, 1956.
 The convention also created a state constitution for Alaska.
-The shadow Congressmen's main goal was to request, or demand, Alaskan statehood from the U.S. Congress.
+The shadow Congressmen's main goal was to request or demand Alaskan statehood from the U.S. Congress.
 The Convention drew national attention to the fight for Alaskan Statehood.
-With the pressure from the convention & Bartlett, who members of Congress were very fond of, congressmen & other federal politicians rapidly switched their opinions, most notably Sam Rayburn, the powerful Speaker of the House, Senate Majority Leader Lyndon B. Johnson, and President Dwight D. Eisenhower, all of whom had been courted by Bartlett, after previous opposition.
+With the pressure from the convention and Bartlett, of whom members of Congress were very fond, congressmen and other federal politicians rapidly switched their opinions, most notably Sam Rayburn, the powerful Speaker of the House, Senate Majority Leader Lyndon B. Johnson, and President Dwight D. Eisenhower, all of whom had been courted by Bartlett, after previous opposition.

 Bartlett was assisted by numerous Alaskans, such as Territorial Governor Mike Stepovich, who was present at the House vote, former Territorial Governor Ernest Gruening, and senior U.S. Department of the Interior official Ted Stevens, who was (illegally) using the Interior's offices to lobby for statehood.
 After talking to Stevens in 1958, Bartlett remarked in a letter to a friend "At a guess, I should say that many taxpayers' dollars are used for telephone calls to the Interior Department from Alaska and vice versa on matters more political than executive."